 - 1. In accordance with Title IX (including for pregnancy and related conditions or other Title IX covered reasons). - 2.
-If a student is called into active duty for the military. - 3.
-On a case-by-case basis, the school will also consider a LOA for a student who has experienced a personal medical emergency.
+If a student is called into active duty for the military.

+3. On a case-by-case basis, the school will also consider a LOA for a student who has experienced a personal medical emergency, or provide proof that they are the primary care taker of the person needing medical attention.